YasinY/VOTE_API/README.md

 Now everything should be set up regarding PostgreSQL.

-Now, if you don't know how to host your Spring application, I recommend you [This service](https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku)
+If you don't know how to host your Spring application, I recommend you [This service](https://devcenter.heroku.com/articles/deploying-spring-boot-apps-to-heroku)

+Make sure to change the JSON data.

 TODO:
 Remove the ids from the toplist and leave it only to their links